wallberg/blog/_drafts/review-evolution-20.md

 - DNA is code; it meets all the requirements for being code, it is the main driver of evolution, and it must have been designed

-- Dogmatic adherence to ideology impacts both sides of the debate
-  - Proponents of Creationism/ID are right to believe that life is designed by a designer outside of this natural world, but wrong to deny evolution as a threat to their beliefs
-  - Proponents of Random Mutation (Atheism?) are right to believe in evolution, but wrong to deny designed, goal-driven evolution as a threat to their beliefs
+- Dogmatic adherence to ideology impacts both sides of the debate.
+Proponents of Creationism/ID are right to believe that life is designed by a designer outside of this natural world, but wrong to deny evolution as a threat to their beliefs.
+Proponents of Random Mutation (Atheism?) are right to believe in evolution, but wrong to deny designed, goal-driven evolution as a threat to their beliefs

 - Evolution:
   - according to Darwin: Gradual Variation + Natural Selection + Time